amitofsk/dandy/docs/Dandy.md

 ### 10.1 KnobDisplay widget without hardware

 DANDY also includes a `KnobDisplay` widget.
 Try out the example below.
 It contains a `KnobDisplay` widget, a `SlideDisplay` widget, and a quit button.
 Put your cursor over the `KnobDisplay` widget and click the left or right mouse button to dial the knob.
 You will see the `SlideDisplay` widget change.
-This example relies on the KnobDisplay widget detailed in the file 'src/widgets/KnobDisplay.py'.
+This example relies on the KnobDisplay widget detailed in the file `src/widgets/KnobDisplay.py`.

-Note that in this example, we don't run Tkinter's main loop.
+In this example, we don't run Tkinter's main loop.
 Instead, we run the function `updater` which we define ourselves, and this function manually updates Tkinter's loop.

 (See file src/examples/KnobDemo.py.)